-Laminate flooring’s smooth surface makes it easy to clean; a quick spin through your living room with a microfiber duster or a broom should be sufficient to remove any crumbs, dirt, or dust.
+Laminate and luxury vinyl flooring’s smooth surface makes it easy to clean.
+A microfiber duster or a broom is sufficient to remove any crumbs, dirt, or dust.
 Unfortunately, using a wet mop on laminate flooring will eventually lead to buckling, swelling, and chipping of the planks.
 Luxury vinyl flooring takes the lead in this category of our comparison because of its moisture-resistant properties.

 If you live in Southeast Michigan and would like additional information on luxury vinyl, laminate, hardwood, or carpet, schedule a free in-home estimate from The Carpet Guys.
 You can also call us at 855-4-MY-GUYS (855-469-4897).
 We have knowledgeable Design Consultants that will help you decide which flooring type will be best for your home and budget.
 And, The Carpet Guys employ the best installation teams in the industry.
 So feel confident that every aspect of your flooring will be top of the line!